jakguru/hazteam-sop/readme.md

 ![HT_hd_coa_web_2023_280kb](https://s3.amazonaws.com/guildtag/file/5662/29597-16b8a0.png)
 ## Introduction:
-*  This handbook is meant to educate Members on the procedures and policies that are in place for HAZTEAM.
+*  This handbook is meant to educate Members on the procedures and policies that are in place for HAZTEAM and be an overall guide for members about the way of HT.
 All Members are required to know it's contents.
-Failure to know them and as a result, violate them, is grounds for expulsion from the team.
+Failure to know them, and as a result, violate them, is grounds for expulsion from the team.
 *  In HT we hold our members to a higher standard.
 That is to understand and uphold a specific etiquette that must be followed as a member of the team.
 We don't believe our rules are strict or are hard to follow, but nevertheless